-A user-friendly geotiff version of the MCD45 product is derived from the standard MCD45A1 hdf version by University of Maryland.
-The geotiffs are reprojected in Plate-Carrée projection and cover a set of sub-continental windows (figure 2).
-A table containing the regions covered and bounding coordinates of the 24 windows is available in Appendix III.
+A user-friendly Geotiff version of the MCD45 product is derived from the standard MCD45A1 hdf version by University of Maryland.
+The Geotiffs are reprojected in Plate-

+Carrée projection and cover a set of sub-continental windows (Figure 2).
+A table containing the regions covered and bounding coordinates of the 24 windows (plus one sub-window) is available in Appendix III.